magavdraakon/i-tee/public/markdown/template_guide.md

 Simplest way to create Guest virtual machine is local VirtualBox installation.

 1. Install guest operating system on local machine or using phpVirtualBox on server

 1. Install packages and VirtualBox Guest Additions

-1. Disable USB2 amd 3D acceleration
+1. Disable USB2, USB3 and 3D acceleration

 1. Enable RDP

 1. Export virtual machine to .ova

 1. Copy .ova to server and import it using phpVirtualBox